PDF417/pdf417-android/README.md

 			</intent-filter>
 		</activity>

-3. If you are using ProGuard, add the following line to your `proguard-project.txt`
+3. If you are using ProGuard, add the following lines to your `proguard-project.txt`

  		-keep class net.photopay.** { *; }